Ankur Handa

 Applications of Legendre-Fenchel Transformation.
 Ankur Handa, Richard A. Newcombe, Adrien Angeli, Andrew J. Davison [pdf][bibtex]

-This report is a modest attempt to explain some useful details and minutiae associated with Legendre-Fenchel transformation.
-It is not a full-bore investigation into the topic but it is useful if you are getting started with variational methods and wanting to implement standard energy based minimisation methods e.g. Image denoising, Optical Flow, Superresolution.
+This report attempts to explain some useful details and minutiae associated with Legendre-Fenchel transformation.
+It is not a deep investigation into the topic but it is useful if you are getting started with variational methods and wanting to implement standard energy based minimisation methods e.g. Image denoising, Optical Flow, Superresolution, Depth-map estimation or camera tracking.
 Most of the details can be easily adapted to other new energy formulations based on variatonal methods involving primarily the notorious L1 norm.
 Together with Richard, Adrien and Andy, I spent some time this summer trying to understand variational based theory made popular by GPU4Vision.
 All these various methods explained in the report are extremely amenable to GPUs as well as very trivial to implement.
 Most of the implementations would be made available very shortly.
 We would also like to thank Thomas Pock, Hauke Strasdat as well as Luis Pizarro for helpful discussions.

 Past